ioggstream/draft-polli-restapi-ld-keywords/draft-polli-design-process.md

 Different contexts can lead to different
 RDF representations for the same schema instances (i.e. the actual data).

-1. Isomorphic representation: the RDF representation preserves the structure of the JSON object.
+1. A "property-to-property" representation preserves the mapping between JSON object members and RDF properties;
+with the only addition of the `@type` keyword if `x-jsonld-type` is present.

+The following schema instance

 ~~~ yaml
     CountryBlankNode: